GNL Adjunctive Therapies Guide, Part 4 of 4

 Adjunctive Therapy in T1D, Open Questions and What’s Next

-Want more detail on a specific ongoing trial or unresolved question?
+Want detail on a specific ongoing trial or unresolved question?
 Ask Grace.

 The paediatric gap

 ISPAD 2024 is unambiguous: no Phase 3 RCTs exist for GLP-1RA, tirzepatide or SGLT2i in paediatric T1D.
 Paediatric GLP-1RA approvals are for obesity or T2D only (liraglutide, exenatide, dulaglutide from age 10 and above).
 None are approved for paediatric T1D.
-The chapter language “could be considered adjunctive therapy in specific populations of children and adolescents with T1D and obesity” sits inside a gap-first overarching recommendation that “there is limited evidence for the use of adjunctive medication in children and adolescents with T1D; larger trials are needed”.
+The chapter language “could be considered adjunctive therapy in specific populations of children and adolescents with T1D and obesity” sits inside a gap-first overarching statement that “larger trials are needed”.
 The DTS Consensus 2025 also flags this as a major research gap.

 There is no short-form paediatric answer that is safer than “speak to your paediatric diabetes team”.
 Any paediatric off-label use should be led by a specialist paediatric diabetes team, with explicit discussion of the evidence gap, ketone education, CGM with alerts, and growth and puberty monitoring.
 Evidence grade for paediatric T1D adjunct therapy is D by absence of Phase 3 data.